caarlos0-graveyard/up/_posts/2014-01-10-deploy-feature-branches-to-heroku-with-heroku-feature-deployments.md

 - Developer does required work
 - Developer creates a pull request in GitHub
 - Developer creates a new Heroku app and deploys the site there
-- Developer sets up the dns so that the site runs on a subdomain.
+- Developer sets up the DNS so that the site runs on a subdomain.
   (http://FEATURE_NAME.mattbeedle.name for example)
 - Developer adds this link to the project managment tool and marks the story/task/feature as ready for testing
 - Feature Owner tests the functionality on the subdomain and accepts the work (hopefully)
-- Developer deletes the Heroku app, dns settings, etc
+- Developer deletes the Heroku app, DNS settings, etc
 - Developer marks the pull request as ready for review in GitHub
 - Team reviews the pull request and merges into master
 - CI server runs tests and if all passes then deploys to the live site